The Comic Book Story of Beer

 • CATEGORIES: Education, History

 Jonathan Hennessey has carved out a career in producing graphic novels on historical topics.
-They’re well researched, but the key to the success of this project is the expertise, enthusiasm and technical knowledge supplied by collaborator Mike Smith, a brewer with a wealth of experience.
+They’re well researched, but the key to the success of this project is the expertise, enthusiasm and technical knowledge supplied by collaborator Mike Smith, a beer brewer with a wealth of experience.

 The way into what’s an absorbing read is establishing just how old beer is.
 The earliest known examples are from China, dated to around 7000BC, but it’s believed cultures throughout the world were brewing fermented drinks long before then, using animal skin gourds that don’t preserve traces like pottery does.
 Because no-one really knows, much of beer’s early history is informed speculation, but based on a reverence for it among early cultures with forms of decipherable records, the earliest dating from 1800BC and found in Iraq.